 If you suspect, or have been the victim of, a charity scam involving CRS name and logo, please contact us at [email protected] so that we may take appropriate action and alert our donors.

 Though we endeavor to take appropriate action and recourse against the perpetrators of these scams, CRS shall not, in any way, be responsible or liable for any loss that may be realized by a member of the public due to these scams.

 General Warning Signs

-- A thank-you for a donation you don’t recall making.
-Making you think you’ve already given to the cause is a common trick unscrupulous fundraisers use to lower your resistance.
+- A thank you for a donation you do not recall making.
+Making you think you’ve already given to the cause is a common trick that scammers use to confuse you.

-- A request for payment by cash, gift card or wire transfer.
+- A request for payment by virtual currency, gift card or wire transfer.
 Those are scammers' favored payment methods because the money is difficult to trace.

-Fake Recruiting Sites: Scammers have set up fake recruiting sites, using CRS’ name and logo, charging applications a fee to apply for open positions.
+Fake Recruiting Sites: Scammers have set up fake recruiting sites using CRS’ name and logo, charging applications a fee to apply for open positions.
 CRS never charges fees for application.
-All open CRS positions are available for application at https://www.crs.org/about/careers.
+All open CRS positions are available for application at CRS Careers page.